kirbyt/site-www-thecave-com/_posts/2014-12-28-made-some-fixes-to-the-blog-site.markdown

 layout: post
 title: "Made Some Fixes To The Blog Site"
 date: 2014-12-28 19:01:32 -0500
-categories:
-    - general
-    - programming
+category: programming
+tags: [web, jekyll]
 ---
 Before doing some work today I decided to make some improvements to my blog site.
 I thought I would be playing with the site for only an hour or so, but instead it took most of the day.
 Typical when dealing with programming issues in an unfamiliar environment.